 LA County's LA River Master Plan is not what some of us had thought it would be.
 A few years ago, we heard talk of returning the river to a more natural state, but it seems that the County is doubling down on mistakes made decades ago before we ostensibly knew what we know now.
 We now know that because of our indifference to and ignorance of the natural environment, we have created the climate crisis, which will turn 500-year floods into much more common events.
 And we now know that we must work to create permeable surfaces that capture rainfall and water, and instead of rushing all that river water out to the ocean, provide opportunities for some of it to be absorbed into the soil—hard to do if the walls and bottom of the river are concrete.
 And we now know that improvements can have unintended (or intended) consequences, driving out some of those who live near the river.

 For others' thoughts on the proposed master plan, check out:

 - EcoJustice Radio—LA River Revitalization: The Story of Master Plan Gone Awry

 - NCSA meeting 2021 04-11—Our New Climate Emergency Mobilization Office, and What's Up with the LA River?

 The plan begs the question, who/what is it designed to serve?

-And Friends of the LA River (FoLAR) created this advocacy toolkit, which includes this community sign-on letter that we asked organizations to sign.
-Thank you to the East Hollywood and Silver Lake Neighborhood Councils, which did!
+Friends of the LA River (FoLAR) asked organizations to sign this community sign-on letter.
+Thank you to the East Hollywood and Silver Lake Neighborhood Councils, which signed it!